The Jean Steirn Cancer Program

 Programs of the Jean Steirn Cancer Program

-The Jean Steirn Cancer Program has developed numerous sub programs to meet the varying needs of individuals, families and loved ones coping with cancer diagnoses:
+The Jean Steirn Cancer Program has developed sub programs to meet the varying needs of individuals, families and loved ones coping with cancer diagnoses:

-Families Surviving Cancer Together: our pediatric program, funded by various local foundations, supports low income and uninsured children diagnosed with cancer and their families by linking them with licensed and insured volunteer therapists throughout the state of MD
+Families Surviving Cancer Together: our pediatric program, funded by various local foundations, supports low income and uninsured children diagnosed with cancer and their families by linking them with licensed and insured volunteer therapists throughout the state of Maryland.

 For additional links to cancer support organizations and resources in the surrounding community, please see the Links and Resources section.